 Experimental treatments are summarised in Figure 1.
 We assessed whether heat stress influences fertility of females when delivered before mating (Experiment 1).
 We then completed an experiment with two more treatment combinations (Experiment 2a & 2b) to address the outstanding question of whether mated females can protect stored sperm from temperature damage experienced post-mating, and isolate effects on stored sperm from changes to female egg-laying behaviour.

 We chose to mate females at 7 days old when fully sexually mature, and kept this consistent between experiments.
 Therefore, females from Experiment 1 are 7 days old at heat-stress, whereas females from Experiment 2 are 14 days old at heat-stress.
-Prior to heat stress, females from Experiment 1 were separated at emergence and kept as virgins in groups of 10 for 7 days.
+Prior to heat stress, females from Experiment 1 were separated at emergence and kept as virgins in groups of 10 per vial for 7 days, to standardise density prior to the experiment.
 Females from Experiment 2 were separated as virgins and kept in groups of 10 for 7 days, then provided with sexually mature males (7 days old) at a 1:1 sex ratio for a further 7 days prior to heat-stress.
 This produced an ‘assumed’ mated treatment, where females would have many opportunities to mate with a variety of males.

 Immediately following heat stress, females were transferred to individual fresh food vials.
-In Experiment 1, virgin females were immediately placed with 4 virgin males.
+In Experiment 1, virgin females were immediately placed with 4 7 day old virgin males.
 This mating group was moved to fresh vials twice, creating 3 ‘time-points’ where fertility was recorded.
 Females in Experiment 2 were isolated and transferred to fresh vials giving 3 time-points over 7 days.
 Experiment 2 was then split into two treatments.
 Females from Experiment 2a were kept in isolation for an additional 7 days, producing 3 more time-points where females were isolated.
 Females from Experiment 2b were placed with 4 males following the first 7 days of isolation.
 This mating group was transferred onto new vials twice more, giving 3 time-points where the females were isolated, followed by 3 recorded time-points where females were paired with males.
 Females were deemed as qualitatively fertile at a given time-point if there was evidence of larvae present in their vial (1/0), measured by directly observing larvae or their distinctive tracks in the food.
+We use a binary fertile/infertile measure rather than counting pupae or adults because our methods were likely to result in many sterile vials, producing a dataset of offspring counts with many zeros.
+Quantitative models typically have difficulty with such data.

 2.3 Heat-stress

-Groups of 10 females were transferred to fresh 25 x 95mm plastic vials, containing 25ml of ‘ASG’ medium (10g agar, 85g sucrose, 20g yeast extract, 60g maize, 1000ml H2O, 25ml, 10% Nipagin) to prevent desiccation.
+Groups of 10 females were transferred to fresh 25 x 95mm plastic vials, containing 25ml of ‘ASG’ medium (10g agar, 85g sucrose, 20g yeast extract, 60g maize, 1000ml H2O, 25ml, 10% Nipagin) to prevent desiccation and keep humidity consistent.
 These vials were randomly assigned to pre-heated water-baths (Grant TXF200) for four hours at either control: 23°C, or two stress temperatures: 35°C & 36°C. The chosen temperatures do not affect survival or immediately sterilise mature adult males of either species, but result in substantial delayed sterility of males, likely due to the destruction of developing sperm (Parratt et al., 2021).
-Immediately following heat-treatment, flies were returned to benign temperatures (23°C).
+Immediately following temperature-treatment, flies were returned to benign temperatures for the remainder of the experiment (23°C).
+Sample sizes are given in table 1.

+Table 1: Sample sizes of experimental treatments as summarised in Figure 1.